piadonabauer/thesis-edit-evaluation/README.md

 ### `/data`
 Contains resources related to the HumanEdit and MagicBrush datasets, including:
 - Instructions for dataset preparation (`preprocessing.ipyn`)
-- Notebook for data visualization(`visualization.ipyn`)
+- Notebook for data visualization (`visualization.ipyn`)
-- Text files for fine-tuning (images/video clips are not included)
+- Text files for fine-tuning (video clips are not included)

 ### `/experiments`
 Contains additional analyses, not directly related to ViFi-CLIP, including:
-- Analysis of VIEScore's ratings of MagicBrush validation split (`/experiment/viescore`)
+- Analysis of VIEScore's ratings of MagicBrush validation split (`/experiments/viescore`)
 - Computation of automated metrics for MagicBrush's validation split (`metrics.ipyn`)
 - GPT-based ratings for MagicBrush (`gpt.ipynb`)
 - Correlation analysis between automated metrics and human annotations (`correlation.ipynb`)